 - Place cauliflower florets in the food processor and pulse until you have cauliflower "rice".

-- Heat 1 tablespoon of olive oil in the large iron cast.
+- Heat 1 tbsp of olive oil in the large iron cast.
 Fry the onions and the garlic for a couple of minutes, until the onions are softened.
 Add cauliflower rice and fry for a couple of minutes.
 Season with salt and pepper.
 Put cauliflower rice in a bowl and set aside.

-- Add 1 tablespoon of extra virgin olive oil into the pan and fry the sliced mushrooms until they become nice and golden.
+- Add 1 tbsp of extra virgin olive oil into the pan and fry the sliced mushrooms until they become nice and golden.
 You might need to do it in two batches to avoid too much moisture.
 You need your mushrooms nice and golden, not watery and soggy.

 - Place milk, eggs, salt and pepper in the bowl and whisk to combine.